-By this time, the large ranches were greatly outnumbered by the homesteaders who had little sympathy for their problems.
-Time after time, cattle thieves were hauled into court, but, it was almost impossible to get a jury to convict anyone.
+By this time, the large ranches were greatly outnumbered by homesteaders who had little sympathy for their problems.
+Time after time, cattle thieves were hauled into court, but it was almost impossible to get a jury to convict anyone.
 Finally, the cattle barons decided to take matters into their own hands and stepped up the number of range detectives hired by the Wyoming Stock Growers Association to help curb cattle rustling.
-The Association also drew up a number of new rules that made it extremely difficult for anyone to register a new brand and employed stock inspectors at shipping points to confiscate cattle with unregistered brands.
+The Association also drew up several new rules that made it extremely difficult for anyone to register a new brand and employed stock inspectors at shipping points to confiscate cattle with unregistered brands.

-The large ranchers also began to aggressively appropriate land where they controlled the water supplies, and excluded smaller ranchers from participation in the annual roundup.
-At the same time, the detectives hired by the Association were increasingly implicated in the deaths of a number of small ranchers and suspected cattle thieves.
+The large ranchers also began to aggressively appropriate land where they controlled the water supply and excluded smaller ranchers from participation in the annual roundup.
+At the same time, the detectives hired by the Association were increasingly implicated in the deaths of several small ranchers and suspected cattle thieves.

-In response, the Wyoming Stock Growers Association decided to hire some 50 men, including a number of known Texas killers, to eliminate the alleged rustlers in Johnson County.
+In response, the Wyoming Stock Growers Association decided to hire some 50 men, including several known Texas killers, to eliminate the alleged rustlers in Johnson County.
 On April 5, 1892, a large party of cattlemen, five stock detectives, including Frank M. Canton, and 23 gunfighters, under the command of Major Frank Wolcott, set out from Cheyenne on their way to Buffalo.
-Beyond Casper, the force, called the “Regulators,” began cutting the telegraph lines along the way, in order to prevent an alarm.
+Beyond Casper, the force, called the “Regulators,” began cutting the telegraph lines along the way to prevent an alarm.

-The armed men first targeted Nate Champion of the KC Ranch, who some have said had been actively promoting the rival Northern Wyoming Farmers and Stock Growers Association and a competing roundup.
-However, according to Dale Champion, Nate’s Great Great Great Nephew, in his research he found that Nate was not actively promoting the association, nor a competing round up.
+The armed men first targeted Nate Champion of the KC Ranch, who had actively promoted the rival Northern Wyoming Farmers and Stock Growers Association and a competing roundup.
+However, according to Dale Champion, Nate’s Great Great Great Nephew, in his research he found that Nate was not actively promoting the association, nor a competing roundup.
 In fact, Champion tells us that the Association had appointed Nate as their leader during a meeting he wasn’t even at.
-When Nate found out, he declined the nomination, but by then word had gotten out about the meeting.
-Dale Champion says “By them choosing Nate, they signed his death warrant.”
+When Nate found out, he declined the nomination, but word had gotten out about the meeting by then.
+Dale Champion says, “By them choosing Nate, they signed his death warrant.”

 When the hired guns arrived, they found only four men at the ranch cabin.
-Two trappers who were just passing through were captured, but Nate Champion and cowboy, Rueben “Nick” Ray, were shot and killed.
-Dale Champion adds, “At the time of Nate’s death he had eight pack horses, all just paid for, and nearly 200 head of cattle of his own.
+Two trappers passing through were captured, but Nate Champion and cowboy, Rueben “Nick” Ray, were shot and killed.
+Dale Champion adds, “At the time of Nate’s death, he had eight pack horses, all just paid for, and nearly 200 head of cattle of his own.
 He was getting ready to take a ranch and homestead it.
-He had a good reputation as an honest business man.”
+He had a good reputation as an honest businessman.”

-During the siege, Jack Flagg, a suspected rustler, and his stepson Alonzo Taylor unwittingly crossed the firing zone.
-Though the gunfighters chased them, the pair escaped to warn the people of Buffalo of the group of armed men.
+Jack Flagg, a suspected rustler during the siege, and his stepson Alonzo Taylor unwittingly crossed the firing zone.
+Though the gunfighters chased them, the pair escaped warning the people of Buffalo of the group of armed men.
 The following day, Buffalo Sheriff Red Angus led a posse of 200 men to find the gunfighters.
 Holed up at the TA Ranch on Crazy Woman Creek, the posse laid siege to the ranch and Wolcott’s men.

 A standoff occurred until one of the “Regulators” escaped and contacted the Wyoming Governor.
 In no time, the Sixth Cavalry from Fort McKinney proceeded to the TA Ranch to save the Association members from the sheriff’s posse.
 Early on the morning of April 13th, the standoff came to an end when the cattlemen surrendered to the 6th Cavalry.